prototypefund/open-theater-api/README.md

 The API proposals are split into 2 main sections:

-1) *Provisioning API* - defining how a repository server, provsioning server and clients communicate and how clients and servers reference cached media Assets in their filesystems
+1) <a href="#provisioning-api">*Provisioning API*</a> - defining how a repository server, provsioning server and clients communicate and how clients and servers reference cached media Assets in their filesystems
-2) *Trigger API* - defining how a trigger server forwards triggers/cues to clients to display/play text, video and/or video on client devices.
+2) <a href="#trigger-api">*Trigger API*</a> - defining how a trigger server forwards triggers/cues to clients to display/play text, video and/or video on client devices.

 In the future there might be additional APIs added.
 In discussion are (amongst others):
 - Renderer Plugin API